course-dprep/animation-imdb-ratings-analysis/README.md

 evaluations of animated films could differ from live-action films.
 Yet, current research has not addressed this focus on animation.

-All-in all, the present study provides academic relevance by investigating the temporal dynamics on  the quality perception of movies, while also accounting for the effect of animation.
+All in all, the present study provides academic relevance by investigating the temporal dynamics on  the quality perception of movies, while also accounting for the effect of animation.
 These insights are also socially relevant for filmmakers and distributors to better understand audiences.
 The focus of the